GraysonMMartin/Scheduler50/DESIGN.md

 ## JavaScript

 JavaScript allowed us to significantly enhance the user interface of Scheduler50, especially when creating the tables needed for user input and displaying the tables representing user input.
 We used AJAX for some of the more complicated POST requests throughout the project.
+Much of the project is based around our ability to get the value of specefic HTML elements and use that data to update our SQLite tables and render other templates.

 ## Jinja